-Centralized, clean, and complete data isn’t just a dream to work with for ecommerce managers, it also helps shoppers discover your products, reduces revenue-killing return rates, wins lots of sparkling reviews, and may even help you run digital ads more successfully.
+Centralized, error-free, and 100% complete product data isn’t just a dream to work with for ecommerce managers, it's something consumers look for in brands.
+In fact, it helps shoppers discover your products, reduce revenue-killing return rates, win sparkling reviews, and may even help you run digital ads more successfully.

-If you’re tired of working for your data instead of having it work for you, keep reading to learn the ins and outs of product data, why quality matters, and how to optimize it to boost your brand reputation.
+Bad product data can be misleading for shoppers, creating disappointment.
+So, if you’re tired of working for your data instead of having it work for you, keep reading to learn the ins and outs of product information management: why quality matters for conversions, and how to optimize it to boost your online visibility.

 Product Data: The Good, The Bad, and Why It Matters

 When you’re selling goods in an intangible space like the internet, the best thing you can do to make consumers happy is accurately set their expectations.
 Think about it—all the shopper has to go on is your word.
-They can’t try on or touch an item until well after the decision and purchasing process are complete.
-That’s what makes it all the more bitter when customers end up with something they weren’t expecting.
+They can’t try on or touch an item until the decision and purchasing processes are complete.
+That’s what makes them all the more bitter when they end up with something they weren’t expecting.

-Product data is basically any info that can be shared with shoppers via text, photos, videos, etc. In the ecommerce world, that includes all kinds of things: size measurements, a high-level description, available colors, materials, technical specifications, cost, delivery options, inventory level, instructions, manufacturing data, and so on.
+Well, product data is basically any content that can be shared with shoppers via text, photos, videos, etc. In the ecommerce world, that includes all kinds of things that can be enriched for better results.
+For example, size measurements, a high-level description, available colors, materials, technical specifications, cost, delivery options, inventory level, instructions, manufacturing data, and so on.

-“Good data” is complete, proactive, easy for the shopper to consume, and equally easy for the ecommerce manager to manipulate to deliver a smooth shopping experience.
+“Good data” is easy for the shopper to consume, and equally easy for the ecommerce manager to manipulate to deliver a smooth shopping experience.

 Source: College Humour